·

 First, the weekend is on Friday and Saturday and most Muslims gather for congregational prayers on Fridays.

 Friday is also a great day to go to brunch with some of the most amazing spreads for budgets of all sizes.
-You will need to book for a table for most.
+You will need to book a table for most places.

 You should also be aware that Friday nights are very busy, generally.
 Popular destinations, such as The Beach can be more difficult to navigate with a large pram or pusher and there is a higher chance that a small child might get lost.
 Plan accordingly (and write your phone number or hotel number on a bracelet or even on your child’s arm, so that they can be easily located if they do get lost).